divio/divio-cloud-docs/introduction/laravel/laravel-02-create-project.rst

 .. _tutorial-flavours-php-set-up:

-Create a new PHP/Laravel project
+Create a new PHP/Laravel application
 ===================================

 ..  admonition:: Our Flavours implementation is in beta

     Flavours on Divio is currently in a *beta* phase. `Learn more about Flavours <https://www.flavours.dev>`_.

-In this section we will create and deploy a new project in the Control Panel using `Laravel <https://laravel.com/>`_, a popular PHP web application framework.
+In this section we will create and deploy a new application in the Control Panel using `Laravel <https://laravel.com/>`_, a popular PHP web application framework.
 The principles covered by the tutorial will apply to any other development stack.

 ..  note::